Skip to content

 The alcohol and acetaldehyde mixture travels from the liver to the heart and crosses the blood-brain barrier to enter the brain.
 This gives you a buzz, usually within 10 or 15 minutes of your first sip.
 Your blood vessels start to expand, possibly making you feel warmer and a little flushed.

 Alcohol then activates the calming GABA (gamma aminobutyric acid) system in the brain, which relaxes you and lowers your inhibitions; it also stimulates the release of the feel-good neurotransmitters serotonin and dopamine as well as endorphins, your body’s natural opioids.
-These chemical rewards all contribute to alcohol’s de-stressing effects — as well as its addictive allure.
+These chemical rewards all contribute to alcohol’s de-stressing effects — as well as to its addictive allure.

 Mo